RSA Conference 2019 — That’s a Wrap!

 This means working hard to find better solutions.
 Making better connections with peers from around the world.
 Keeping the digital world safe so everyone can get on with making the real world a better place.
 Because security truly is a team game.

-At the conference, CyberArk’s industry contributions were recognized at the SC Awards Gala, where the CyberArk Privileged Account Security Solution was named the SC Awards 2019 winner for Best Enterprise Security Solution.
+At the conference, CyberArk’s industry contributions were recognized at the SC Awards Gala, where the CyberArk Privileged Access Security Solution was named the SC Awards 2019 winner for Best Enterprise Security Solution.
 Widely considered the gold standard of excellence in cybersecurity, the SC Award recognizes CyberArk’s market leadership, its role in strengthening the IT security industry’s continued evolution and its dedication to helping organizations reduce cyber risk and accelerate their digital transformation journeys with confidence.
 We are honored to be recognized by the SC Awards for our commitment to innovation and product excellence.

 At RSA Conference 2019, CyberArk was also named the Cyber Defense InfoSec Awards Market Leader for Privileged Account Management.
 According to Cyber Defense Magazine, which gives out the awards, Cyber Defense InfoSec Awards go to “hottest, most innovative, best, market leaders, next-generation and cutting edge INFOSEC companies.”
 CyberArk is proud to be counted among their number.